zeroluck/docs/sources/admin-guide/getting-started/index.md

 server on Amazon, and one server on Rackspace.
 For the first location, you'd use the "master" package, which is free.
 For the second location, you'd need to purchase the ecommerce license.
 This license does not include support.
-The [Cluster Support](http://gluu.org/pricing) package is highly recommended and includes one commercial license for up to two locations.
+At the miminum, we would recommend purchasing a [Basic Support](http://gluu.org/pricing) contract with your cluster license.
 2. **Premium:** The premium cluster license includes three licenses for clusters of up to five locations.
 The premium license is included with [Premium Support](http://gluu.org/pricing).